 KATHERINE MACLEAN

 I am a writer, research scientist, mother and adventure-seeker.
 I have spent the past two decades studying the effects of mindfulness meditation and psychedelics, surviving motherhood, and learning a lot about death and grief.
-I’m thrilled to announce that my first book about all of these themes - Midnight Water: A Psychedelic Memoir - will be available this summer!
+I’m thrilled to announce that my first book about all of these themes - Midnight Water: A Psychedelic Memoir - is now available for public consumption.

 At Johns Hopkins University School of Medicine, I conducted legal clinical trials of psilocybin, the primary chemical found in "magic mushrooms”.
 I was a lead researcher and session guide on the first study to test the combined effects of high-dose psilocybin, daily meditation training and integration support.
 My research on meditation and psilocybin indicates that these practices can promote positive and lasting changes in concentration, emotion regulation, openness, wellbeing, and prosocial traits.